-Animal therapy, more formally referred to as “animal-assisted therapy,” is often confused with AAI.
-Although both involve human-animal interactions aimed at enhancing emotional, physical, or psychological well-being, animal-assisted therapy usually follows a more structured framework and is facilitated by a licensed professional.
+Animal therapy, more formally referred to as “animal-assisted therapy (AAT),” is often confused with AAI.
+Although both involve human-animal interactions aimed at enhancing emotional, physical, or psychological well-being, AAT usually follows a more structured framework and is facilitated by a licensed professional.
 On the other hand, AAI covers a wider array of activities, including educational and recreational programs that involve animal interaction but may not have distinct therapeutic objectives.
-While all interventions involving animals fall under the umbrella of AAI, not every animal-assisted intervention meets the criteria for animal-assisted therapy.
+While all interventions involving animals fall under the umbrella of AAI, not every AAI meets the criteria for AAT.

-This blog post explores the multifaceted nature of animal-assisted interventions, its different approaches, competencies, standards of practice and the profound impact it has on individuals with dementia and other neurocognitive disorders.
-It will also provide you with a FREE Occupation-Focused Manual for Dementia Care Using Animal-Assisted Interventions to utilize in your own occupational therapy practice, a discount code for joining the Association of Animal-Assisted Intervention Professionals (AAAIP) and how to get certified.
+This blog post explores the multifaceted nature of AAI, its different approaches, competencies, standards of practice and the profound impact it has on individuals with different disabilities.
+It will also provide you with a FREE Occupation-Focused Manual for Care Using Animal-Assisted Interventions to utilize in your own occupational therapy practice, a discount code for joining the Association of Animal-Assisted Intervention Professionals (AAAIP) and how to get certified.

 Understanding AAI

-Animal-assisted interventions serves as an umbrella term that encompasses several distinct practices, including Animal-Assisted Therapy (AAT), Animal-Assisted Education (AAE), Animal-Assisted Activities (AAA), and the emerging concept of Animal-Related Engagement (ARE).
-Each of these approaches and types of animal therapy integrates in unique ways to achieve therapeutic benefits (Association of Animal-Assisted Intervention Professionals [AAAIP], n.d.).
+AAI serves as an umbrella term that encompasses several distinct practices, including AAT, Animal-Assisted Education (AAE), Animal-Assisted Activities (AAA), and the emerging concept of Animal-Related Engagement (ARE).
+Each of these approaches and types of animal therapy integrates in unique ways to achieve therapeutic benefits (AAAIP, n.d.).

 - Animal-assisted therapy (AAT)